Toast3125/cheat-sheet/promql-cheat-sheet.md

 // Are used to show the logical sequence
 ()

-// Are used to filter in metriks
+// Are used to filter in metrics
 {}

 // Are used to set a time range